-The proposed bill, known as the "Defend the Guard Act," establishes restrictions on the deployment of the Wyoming National Guard into active duty combat.
-It asserts that the Wyoming National Guard cannot be released into active duty combat unless there is an official declaration of war by the United States Congress or an explicit action taken by Congress to call forth the National Guard for specific purposes, such as executing laws, repelling invasion, or suppressing insurrection.
+The proposed bill, known as the "Defend the Guard Act," establishes new regulations regarding the deployment of the Wyoming National Guard into active duty combat.
+It asserts that the Wyoming National Guard cannot be released into active duty combat unless there is an official declaration of war by the United States Congress or specific actions taken by Congress to call forth the National Guard for certain purposes, such as executing laws, repelling invasion, or suppressing insurrection.
 The bill emphasizes the constitutional principle that only Congress has the authority to declare war, reflecting concerns about the delegation of war powers to the executive branch.

-Additionally, the bill amends existing law by inserting a provision that makes the command of the National Guard subject to the new restrictions outlined in the Defend the Guard Act.
-It clarifies that while the National Guard can be ordered into service by the President for constitutional purposes, this is now contingent upon the stipulations set forth in the new section.
+Additionally, the bill amends existing law by inserting a provision that makes the National Guard's deployment subject to the new regulations outlined in the Defend the Guard Act.
+It clarifies that while the National Guard can be ordered into service by the President for constitutional purposes, this is contingent upon the stipulations set forth in the new section.
 The act is set to take effect on July 1, 2025.

 Statutes affected: Introduced: 19-9-204